steemdocs/steemdocs/docs/glossary/voting.md

 - Vote for [witnesses](/glossary/witness.md) to be [block](/glossary/block.md) validators
 - Vote for content

 The fundamental unit of account on the Steem platform is [STEEM](/glossary/steem.md), a cryptocurrency token.
 Steem operates on the basis of one-STEEM, one-vote.
-Under this model, individuals who have contributed the most to the platform, as measured by the amount of [vested tokens](/glossary/steem-power.md) in their account, have the most influence over how contributions are scored and which witness becomes approved by the community (the top 21 witnesses).
+Under this model, individuals who have contributed the most to the platform, as measured by the amount of [vested tokens](/glossary/steem-power.md) in their account, have the most influence over how contributions are scored and which witnesses becomes approved by the community (the top 21 witnesses).

 ## Voting Token Rewards